 Using optimized images also ensures faster loading on your Magento e-commerce website.

-You should compress and always save product images in the JPEG format and logo in the PNG/ SVG format.
+You should compress and always save product images in JPEG format and logos in PNG/ SVG format.

 12. Set Up Content Delivery Network (CDN)

 Accessing your admin panel, go to STORES => Web => Base URLs (Secure) => Add your HTTPS URLs.

 From our experience, moving to PHP 7 can improve your Magento e-commerce website performance by nearly 25%.

 Fortunately, most of the hosting companies now support PHP 7.
 If you are running your own VPS or dedicated server, you should spend time installing PHP version 7.

 The read speed of a database is one of the major causes of a slow Magento e-commerce website.
 To resolve this problem, you must enable the Flat Catalog.

 Accessing your admin panel, go to STORES => Configuration => CATALOG => Catalog => Set Use Flat Catalog Category & Use Flat Catalog Product

 By default, Magento logs are kept for up to 180 days.
 Nevertheless, it is advisable to clean the overgrown logs and database on a regular basis in order to keep your Magento e-commerce website operating at a good pace.